Isle of Wight Central Railway: Amalgamation as the Isle of Wight Central Railway

 The three central lines, the Cowes and Newport Railway, the Isle of Wight (Newport Junction) Railway and the Ryde and Newport Railway, were all in financial difficulties, but they had common cause.
-By common consent there were too many companies running the limited extent of the network, and they agreed on amalgamation as a way forward, and a combined company called the Isle of Wight Central Railway was authorised by Act of Parliament on 19 July 1887, retrospectively applicable from 1 July 1887.
+By common consent there were too many companies running the limited extent of the network, and they agreed on amalgamation as a way forward, and a combined company called the Isle of Wight Central Railway was authorised by the Isle of Wight Central Railway Act 1887 (50 & 51 Vict. c. cxvi) on 19 July 1887, retrospectively applicable from 1 July 1887.